informalsystems/hermes/guide/src/tutorials/more-chains/start-relaying.md

         next_key: null
         total: "0"
         ```
-    The tokens were correctly received by `ibc-1` under the denom `samoleans`.
+    The tokens were succesfully received by `ibc-1` under the denom `samoleans`.

 ## Stop relaying and stop the chains

 - Stop Hermes by pressing `Ctrl+C` on the terminal running `hermes start`.

 - Stop the chains with `gm stop`.

+## Next Steps

+In the [next tutorial](./production/index.md), you will learn how to set up Hermes in production.